H0PE2024/Control-Systems-Internship/Readme.md

 Cohesion improves with reduction in peak velocity difference.
 However, this improvement is at the cost of increasing the maximum input $(u_max)$ from 20 $cm/s^2$ to 30 $cm/s^2$. **Therefore, constraints on the maximum input can limit the maximum improvement in cohesion achievable by increasing ${\hat{k}}$.**

+# Further Direction
-#Further research was carried out by Anuj and led to this [paper](https://ieeexplore.ieee.org/document/9123234)
+Further research was carried out by Anuj and led to this [paper](https://ieeexplore.ieee.org/document/9123234)